AY2526S1-CS2103T-F14b-3/tp/docs/DeveloperGuide.md

 1. Deleting a class from a student

     1. Prerequisites: List all students using the `list` command.
-Target student has the specified class.
+First student has the class **"Physics-1800"**.

-    1. Test case: `deleteclass 1 c/CLASS_NAME`<br>
+    1. Test case: `deleteclass 1 c/Physics-1800`<br>
-       Expected: Class `CLASS_NAME` is deleted from the first contact in the list.
-Details of the first contact shown in the status message.
+       Expected: Class **"Physics-1800"** is deleted from the first student in the list.
+Details of the first student shown in the status message.

     1. Test case: `deleteclass 1`<br>
-       Expected: No class is added.
+       Expected: No class is deleted.
 Error details shown in the status message.
 Status bar remains the same.

     1. Other incorrect deleteclass commands to try: `deleteclass`, `deleteclass x`, `...` (where x is larger than the list size)<br>
        Expected: Similar to previous.